 I hope this article helped you realize you don’t need a visa to travel to Armenia, or at least it helped get your visa sorted quickly.
 So, whichever port of entry you decide to cross our border at, smile and take a picture of your first steps in Armenia.
 Then, of course, tweet or instagram your pictures to me with #ArmeniaTravelTips.
 I’ll be looking forward!

 If you found this post useful, you probably like to plan your trips beforehand.
 Check out my other post about the best time to visit Armenia, where I put together some tips for planning your trip.
+And don’t forget to check on courier services to Armenia.
+You will definitely need it!
+Don’t forget to check my blog post on top 10 IT companies in Armenia.
+Armenia is definitely a place not only to travel but to live!

 Featured image credit: Photo by Francesca Tirico on Unsplash